ermiasgelaye/Matplotlib-Challenge/README.md

 ## Quartiles, Outliers and Boxplots

 * The final tumor volume of each mouse across four of the most promising treatment regimens was created: Capomulin, Ramicane, Infubinol, and Ceftamin.
-Afterward the quartiles, IQR and quantitatively determine if there are any potential outliers across all four treatment regimens.
+Afterward the quartiles, IQR, and potential outliers across all the four treatment regimens was quantitatively determined.

 #### Capomulin Final Tumor Volume
 <table border="1" class="dataframe">